genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/uci-51a.md

   * H-F   =>
   * H-Cl  =>
 ![](./uci-51a/uci-51a__L7__checmical-attraction-geometry.png)
 * Hydronium ion is hard - The H atoms are actually electron deficient even though the Oxygen is labeled with a positive charge.
-This looks like NH3 (amonium)
+This looks like NH3 (amonium).
+The distinction is that the bonds are polarized with Oxygen being more electronegative.
+The positive charge on Oxgyen has only to do with the difference between protons and electrons, not the overall bond polarity.
-* A polar bond has a dipole (negative end and positive end)..
+* A polar bond has a dipole (negative end and positive end).
 The size of the dipole is indicated by the dipole moment
   * µ = e x d where e is the magnitude of the charge and d is the distance b/w the charges
   * Units are D (Debye)